-A sheriff should be versatile and able to deal with cases put before him or her at short notice.

-Sheriffs often preside over problem solving courts.
-In these courts a sheriff is required to engage with parties and agents to seek to resolve disputes by mediation or another form of alternative dispute resolution, prior to raising a court action.
+The skills expected of sheriffs include active management of cases in order to ensure the expeditious disposal of business, versatility, the ability to deal with cases put before him or her at short notice and the ability to work in an atmosphere of collegiality with fellow sheriffs.
+In some courts, sheriffs preside over problem solving courts.
+In all courts, sheriffs are expected to take, where appropriate, a problem solving approach.
+In some cases, a sheriff is required to engage with parties and agents to seek to resolve disputes by mediation or another form of alternative dispute resolution.
 They may be asked to consider a triage approach to help inform and guide individuals in identifying the most appropriate route to resolving their problem.